 Every situation is different, so make sure you find out what is applicable to you and your circumstances.

-“Make sure you structure the loan taking into account things like, how long you are likely to keep your vehicle so as to avoid unnecessary fees and charges,” he said.
+“Make sure you structure the loan taking into account things like, how long you are likely to keep your vehicle so as to avoid unnecessary fees and charges.”

 “For instance, taking out a seven year loan might reduce your minimum monthly repayment, yet most car finance products are fixed rate loans and paying that loan out after three or four years may lead to expensive early payment fees and charges.”